zerevbrol/any-body-got-a-map/README.md

 # HTML5 Reader for Electric Zine Maker

-A web and mobile friendly way to show off [Electric Zine Maker](https://alienmelon.itch.io/electric-zine-maker) zines on itch.io.
+A web and mobile friendly way to show off, fork of  [Electric Zine Maker](https://alienmelon.itch.io/electric-zine-maker) zines on itch.io.

 See live example [here](https://jeremyoduber.itch.io/js-zine) (it would not include the music aspect).